-Unfortunately, unlike U.S. property, real estate taxes paid on your residence in a foreign country is not deductible.
+Unfortunately, unlike U.S. property, real estate taxes paid on your home in a foreign country is not deductible.

-The tax rules for Americans living overseas can be unique and sometimes complex.
+The tax rules for Americans living abroad can be unique and sometimes complex.
 Other times like with foreign mortgage interest the tax rules are the same.

-Before proceeding, it is best to consult with a tax professional well versed in the tax rules for expatriates.
+Before you proceed, it is best to consult with a tax professional well versed in the tax rules for expats.

 I’m filing the 2014 tax.
 If you could assist me it would be great.
 What is your charges ?